 Last on our list is a game that will test your grandparents’ general knowledge—Trivial Pursuit Classic Edition.
 This retro version of the board game consists of 400 cards, one die, six wedge holders, and 36 wedges.
 There are 2,400 trivia questions in total.

 What we love about this board game is that it has questions from the traditional version.
 It also has the classic gameplay that everybody knows and loves.
-This means that seniors won’t have a hard time understanding the mechanics of the game.
-Similarly, they’ll enjoy the questions because many of them are from their era.
+This means that seniors won’t have difficulty understanding the game's mechanics.
+Similarly, they’ll enjoy the questions because many are from their era.

-We also love the fact that this board game allows the elderly to have a fun game night with the whole family, since the game is good for both adults and children.
+We also love that this board game allows the elderly to have a fun game night with the whole family since it is suitable for both adults and children.

 Pros